Sitecore/help/en/pathanalyzer/pathanalyzer-help.md

 ### Top path entries {#top-path-entries}

 This list shows the top 10 path starting points on the current map.
-In Path Analyzer terminology, these are the top 10 [nodes](#node) on the first level, sorted by combined value plus visits metrics.
+In Path Analyzer terminology, these are the top 10 [nodes](#node) on the first level, sorted by combined [value](#value) plus [visits](#visits) metrics.

 ### Featured path {#featured-path}

 Shows the path from the currently selected map with the most interesting set of key marketing metrics.
-Featured path selection is based on an algorithm that takes into account either [exit value potential](#exit-value-potential) or combined value and visits, then selects the top path in either metric category.
-Because the opportunity for optimization is relatively limited for short paths, the longest paths in the selected metric category will be prioritized over short paths.
+Featured path selection is based on an algorithm that takes into account either [exit value potential](#exit-value-potential) or combined [value](#value) and [visits](#visits), then selects the top path in either metric category.
+Because the opportunity for optimization is relatively limited for short paths, the algorithm will prioritize the longest paths.

 ### Favorite funnel {#favorite-funnel}

-A funnel that was favorited on a particular map.
+A funnel that was marked as favorite on a particular map.
 This can be changed at any time from Context Pane / Funnels.
-A Favorite funnel is saved in your user profile and is associated with the map from which it was favorited.
+A Favorite funnel is saved in your user profile and is associated with the map from which it was marked as favorite.

 ## Reports {#reports}